jeyzer-community/jeyzer-demo/src/main/doc/README.txt

   3.a) If you use the Jeyzer Monitor, run it while the demo is up.

-  3.b) Once complete, stop the demo application, collect the recording
+  3.b) Once complete, stop the demo application (preferably with kill -3 or CTRL+C),
-	   and analyze it with the Jeyzer Analyzer
+       collect the recording available in the $JEYZER_HOME/work/recordings/<profile name>/archive directory or the JFR recording available in the $JEYZER_HOME/work/recordings/<profile name>/jfr directory and analyze it with the Jeyzer Analyzer